yayakix/aqua_crafts_store/README.md

 ---

 Navigate throughout the page.
-Add items to the cart by clicking on the "ADD TO CART" button.
-If you no longer wish to purchase the items you had selected, simply click on the cart button from the header and click the trash can logo.
+Add desired items to the cart.
+Click the shopping bag to view items in cart and go to checkout.
+In checkout, adjust quantity of items and pay with credit card at the bottom of the page.

 ## Technologies